Learn Key Skills to Influence Business Decision-Making

 Students in our business administration degree program can customize their degree with a specialization that fits their career aspirations and goals, including

 - Hospitality Management

 - Human Resource Management

 - Small Business Management and Entrepreneurship

-Enrolling in a bachelor’s degree in business administration program typically requires a high school diploma or the equivalent.
-Your school may have other prerequisites as well.
-For example, at DeVry we require an interview with an admissions representative.
-You'll also need to complete an admissions application and various steps as part of the enrollment process.
+Enrolling in a bachelor’s degree in business administration program requires a high school diploma or the equivalent.
+You'll also need to complete an interview with an Admissions Representative, an admissions application and various steps as part of the enrollment process.

 Benefits of a Business Administration Degree